Saigon stays for all pockets

 The new rooms promise free WiFi, electric kettles, iron and ironing board, laptop-friendly safe, two 500ml bottles of water, powerful reading lights to keep you going comfortably into the wee hours, floral swirl tan carpets, and a compact but neat bathroom with Thann toiletries, a weighing scale, and rain shower.
 Access the new rooms using electronic proximity key cards.
 Perhaps one of the best, if simplest, features of the new rooms, is the ease of managing light switches.
 These are simple, well placed, and clearly marked.

 And you don’t want to miss the signature must-see rooftop Saigon Saigon Bar, which has been operating since 1959 when it held the distinction of being the 'highest' perch in Saigon.
 The place gets seriously bopping of an evening with Latino music (until 1am six nights a week), dancing, and breezy views in all directions.
-In all, Caravelle is a brisk address with intuitive staff that ranks high on our Saigon business hotels review.
+In all, Caravelle is a brisk address with intuitive staff that, despite its age and occasional creak, ranks high on our Saigon business hotels review.

 The Grand Tower at the Sheraton has 112 studios and suites and this is the premium focus of this address.
 Grand Tower rooms are kitted out in corporate browns and earth tones with unfussy, contemporary, decor.
 The Grand Tower check-in is on the fifth floor (this is a separate tower from the main block) and there's a well-lit high-ceiling lounge overlooking the alfresco pool, with evening canapes and cocktails and breakfast.
 Staff is smart and and the service exceedingly attentive.